 BIO-226 General Human Physiology 5.00-

 The content of this course will provide a full description of all the essential aspects of human physiology.
 This course is designed to provide all the essential physiological content required for anyone going forward into a health profession.
 Four lecture hours and three laboratory hours per week.
 Take BIO-225.
 (Recommended, Previous). | Take CHE-100.
 (Recommended, Previous).

-BIO-226L General Human Physiology Lab
+BIO-226L General Human Physiology Lab -

 BIO-226 lab

 Take BIO-226.
 (Required, Concurrent).

 BIO-280 Special Topics Lab 1.00-4.00

 Special topics in biology as deemed necessary by needs of students.
 The course may include extensive field trips, lab opportunities, or special classes on important topics in biology.
 May be offered for one to four credts.
 See course section comments for description.
 Descriptions prior to summer 2022 can be viewed at marian.edu/registrar.

 At Discretion of Department

 BIO-291 Biology Career Seminar 1.00-

 A venue for the presentation of current biological, medical, and environmental career options.
 The emphasis is on facilitating career pursuits and exposing students to a myriad of post-graduate opportunities early in their career paths.
 Career planning, preparation and evaluation of appropriate documentation (e.g., resume, c.v., cover letter, thank you letter, etc.), interviewing techniques, and the presentation of one's self in a professional and qualified manner are discussed.

 BIO-305 Neurobiology 3.00-

 Neurobiology will provide an overview of the fundamental principles of neuronal function, how neurons change and adapt, and how neurons are wired.
-Concepts discussed will range from the molecular biology of neuronal proteins, neuronal action potentials and ion channel physiology, signal propagation, synaptic function, neuronal networks and behavior.
+Concepts discussed will range from the molecular biology of neuronal proteins, neuronal action potentials and ion channel physiology, signal propagation,

+synaptic function, neuronal networks and behavior.
 This course will use primary and secondary text to apply your critical thinking and analysis to reading scientific work.

 Take BIO-204 BIO-212 BIO-226 or PSY-350.
 (Required, Previous). | Take BIO-213L or BIO-204L.
 (Required, Previous).

 BIO-307 Cellular & Molecular Biology 4.00-

 This course emphasizes the cellular, subcellular, and molecular components of eukaryo)c cells, with close a\en)on to the structure-func)on rela)onships that govern cellular processes at the molecular level.
 Topics include cellular macromolecules, energy flow in the cell, membrane structure and transport, signal transduc)on, central dogma, and cell division.
 Three lecture hours and three lab hours per week.

-Take BIO-212 BIO-213L.
-(Required, Previous).
+Take BIO-213 L. (Required, Previous).
 Every Fall

-BIO-307L Cellular & Molecular Bio Lab -
+BIO-307L Cellular & Molecular Bio Lab

 BIO-307 Lab.
-This course is only offered at the Indianapolis campus.

-Take BIO-307.
-(Required, Concurrent).

-Every Fall

-BIO-315 Genomics and Advanced Genetics 4.00-

-This course focuses on the modern methods used in genomic science and how they are used to make discoveries about the structure, func)ons, and evolu)on of an organism's complete set of DNA.
+Every Fall BIO-315 Genomics and Advanced Genetics 4.00- This course focuses on the modern methods used in genomic science and how they are used to make discoveries about the structure, func)ons, and evolu)on of an organism's complete set of DNA.
 Topics will include-but are not limited to-the structure of genomes, the regula)on and expression of genes, compara)ve genome evolu)on, and genomic medicine.
 Three lecture hours and three lab hours per week.
 Take BIO-212 or BIO-202.
 (Required, Previous). | Take BIO-213L or BIO-202L.
 (Required, Previous).

-Every Spring

-BIO-315L Genomics and Advanced Genetics Lab
+Every Spring BIO-315L Genomics and Advanced Genetics Lab - BIO-315 lab.

-BIO-315 lab.
-This course is only offered at the Indianapolis campus.

-Take BIO-315.
-(Required, Concurrent).